-We recognize sales of Adcirca net of: (1) estimated rebates (including discounts required under Medicare Part D); (2) prompt pay discounts; (3) allowances for product returns; and (4) wholesaler fees.
-We estimate our liability for rebates based on an analysis of historical levels of rebates to both Medicaid and commercial third-party payers.
+We recognize sales of Adcirca net of: (1) estimated rebates; (2) prompt pay discounts; (3) allowances for product returns; and (4) wholesaler fees.
+We estimate our liability for rebates based on an analysis of historical levels of rebates to both Medicaid and commercial third-party payers and we consider the impact of sales trends, changes in government and commercial rebate programs and anticipated changes in Adcirca's pricing.
 In addition, we determine our obligation for prescription drug discounts required for Medicare Part D patients within the coverage gap based on estimations of the number of Medicare Part D patients and the period such patients will remain within the coverage gap.
 We base our estimates for prompt pay discounts on observed customer payment behavior and expectations regarding the future utilization of such discounts.
-We derive estimates relating to the allowance for returns from published industry data specific to specialty pharmaceuticals and will continue to do so until we have sufficient historical data on which to base our allowance.
-In addition, we compare patient prescription data for Adcirca to sales of Adcirca on a quarterly basis to ensure a reasonable relationship between prescription and sales trends.
+Prior to 2013, we derive estimates relating to our allowance for returns of Adcirca from published industry data specific to specialty pharmaceuticals and, beginning in 2013, from actual return data accumulated since launch.
+This change in the methodology for estimating returns of Adcirca resulted in a \$3.1 million reduction of our allowance for returns for the twelve-month period ending December 31, 2013.
+In addition, we quarterly compare patient prescription data for Adcirca to sales of Adcirca to ensure a reasonable relationship between prescription and sales trends.
 To date, we have not identified any unusual patterns in the volume of prescriptions relative to sales that would warrant reconsideration of, or adjustment to, the methodology we currently employ to estimate our allowance for returns.
 Lastly, wholesaler fees are based on contractual percentages of wholesalers' sales.

-Share-based Compensation
+Share-Based Compensation

-Our share-based awards are classified as either equity (stock options, stock purchases made under our employee stock purchase plan) or as liabilities (STAP awards), and we recognize related share-based compensation expense based on the fair value of awards.
+Our share-based awards are classified as either equity (stock options and our employee stock purchase plan) or as liabilities (STAP awards).
+We recognize related share-based compensation expense based on the fair value of the options granted to purchase stock and on outstanding STAP awards.
 We estimate the fair value of all share-based awards using the Black-Scholes-Merton valuation model.
 Valuation models, like the Black-Scholes-Merton model, require the use of subjective assumptions that could materially impact the estimation of fair value and related compensation expense to be recognized.
 These assumptions include, among others, the expected volatility of our stock price, the expected term of awards and the expected forfeiture rate.
 Developing these assumptions requires the use of judgment.